10 best questions to ask an interviewer at the end of a job interview

 4. "How does the company support employees in skill development?"

 This question shows your eagerness to grow and learn within the organization, which are traits that employers generally value.
 The answer might reveal perks that you wouldn't otherwise hear about, such as educational reimbursement or conference budget.
+After you listen to the answer, it wouldn't hurt to show your enthusiasm and briefly comment on how your growth benefited from similar professional development opportunities in the past.

 What questions to ask potential co-workers